A. H. Louie

 Dr. Louie’s research subjects have encompassed abstract formulations, mathematical modelling, and computer simulations of various natural and physical phenomena, including dynamic behaviour of protein molecules, enzyme-substrate recognition, processes of irreversible thermodynamics, human-pollutant interactions, cell biology of senescence, electromagnetics, anticipation, and pathophysiology.

 His premier interest, however, remains the epistemological aspects of mathematical biology.
 His approach to the subject is called ‘relational biology’.
-He has thus far written two books on the subject: More Than Life Itself: A Synthetic Continuation in Relation Biology [ontos verlag 2009] and The Reflection of Life: Functional Entailment and Imminence in Relational Biology [Springer 2013].
+He has thus far written three books on the subject: More Than Life Itself: A Synthetic Continuation in Relation Biology [ontos verlag 2009], The Reflection of Life: Functional Entailment and Imminence in Relational Biology [Springer 2013], and Intangible Life: Functorial Connections in Relational Biology [Springer 2017].